Main guide for the Gitlab Confluence integration for Confluence Cloud.

 Gitlab merge request

 You can enhance merge request visibility by using the link to a merge request in Confluence.

 An example of the link is

 You need to use the link to the single Gitlab issue, for instance,

-And need to use the link similar to
+You need to use the link similar to this

 Configuration by Confluence administrator